Jean Louis Teyssié was a radioecologist at the International Atomic Energy Agency https://www.iaea.org

-Passionate about Nature, JLT tries to educate the general public, through photography and underwater video, to the application of basic precautionary principles in terms of the management of aquatic ecosystems.
-He swims back to the rivers and canyons of southern France to photograph and film expressions of life in fresh waters.
+Passionate about Nature, JLT tries to raise awareness among the general public, through underwater photography and video, of the application of basic precautionary principles in terms of management of aquatic ecosystems.
+He explores rivers, streams, torrents, waterfalls, canyons, high mountain lakes in the south of France to photograph and film the expressions of life in fresh waters.

 This people has been threatened for a hundred years by our industrial, agricultural, household, over-tourist activities, our neglect of comfort, our waste.
-If it disappears from our waterfalls, the water will no longer be cleaned, naturally balanced.
+If it disappears from our waterfalls, the water will no longer be cleaned or balanced naturally.
 It will be polluted and unfit for consumption.
-The people of the water clean the river beds and provide men with clean water that is less expensive to treat.
-Without these cleaners, these aquatic sentries, water treatment would be more and more sophisticated to have the luxury of taps and toilets (France is a country that uses drinking water in flushing toilets to evacuate urine and feces: (https://www.francetvinfo.fr/meteo/secheresse/plan-eau-pourquoi-tire-t-on-encore-la-chasse-avec-de-l-eau-potable_5735690.html)
+The water people provide human beings with clean water.
+Without these cleaners, these aquatic sentinels, water treatments would be more and more sophisticated, expensive to have the luxury of drinking water in taps and toilets (France is a country which uses drinking water in flushing toilets to evacuate urine and feces: (https://www.francetvinfo.fr/meteo/secheresse/plan-eau-pourquoi-tire-t-on-encore-la-chasse-avec-de-l-eau-potable_5735690.html)

 The biodiversity at our feet is in danger.
 Knowing it better means better protecting our rivers and its inhabitants from anthropogenic stress and climate change.
-From water to pixel, the key is to get information out to the general public.
-There is no need to go to the antipodes to photograph the exotic flora and fauna, the proximity trip is at our feet and the total change of scenery in a few centimeters of water.
-Here is "The Water of Life", a precious possession that each of us must preserve.
-Only ecological citizenship, communication, education will save our aquatic heritage.
+From water to pixel, the main thing is to bring information to the general public.
+There is no need to go to the antipodes to photograph the exotic flora and fauna, the local trip is at our feet and the total change of scenery in a few centimeters of fresh water.
+This photo site reveals “The water of life”, a precious asset that each of us must preserve.
+Only ecological citizenship, communication and education will save our aquatic heritage.

 BIODIVERSITY AND BIOINDICATION

 These interventions can be better targeted if the resistant species specify the type of contamination.
-It is easier and less expensive to measure contaminants concentrated in a living organism than dissolved in water, air and sediment.
+It is easier and less expensive to measure contaminants concentrated in a living organism than dissolved in water, air or sediments.
 These bioindicators reflect the health of the biodiversity of our rivers.

-River animals integrate them by direct contact or by ingestion.
-These devious contaminants bio-magnify along food chains and accumulate from bacteria to humans.
-We find in fish at the end of aquatic food chains, heavy metals from abandoned mines (As, Pb, Hg, Cd, Ag, Zn, Mo, Co ...)
-Chernobylian radionuclides (137Cs) and in their nervous systems, their brains nano-plastics, carcinogenic nano-fibers resulting from degradation in the water of bags, butts, bottles, pipes, plastic materials, masks and surgical gloves.
-Nanoplastics and nanofibers, which are very dangerous for health, are already present in milk, cheese, vegetables, fish, game, drinking water, and…. beer !
+River animals integrate them by direct contact or ingestion.
+These sneaky contaminants biomagnify along food chains and accumulate from bacteria to humans.
+We find in fish at the end of aquatic food chains, heavy metals from abandoned mines (As, Pb, Hg, Cd, Ag, Zn, Mo, Co…) Chernobyl radionuclides (137Cs) and in their nervous systems, their brains nano-plastics, carcinogenic nano-fibers resulting from the degradation in water of bags, cigarette butts, bottles, pipes, plastic materials, fabrics, masks, surgical gloves and plastic rain and snow which are increasingly frequent in our latitudes